AdaCore/spark2014/docs/ug/spark_mode.rst

 * immediately following the ``private`` keyword of a library-level task spec

-* immediately within a library-level protected object spec
+* immediately within a library-level protected spec

-* immediately within a library-level protected object body
+* immediately within a library-level protected body

-* immediately following the ``private`` keyword of a library-level protected object spec
+* immediately following the ``private`` keyword of a library-level protected spec

 The ``SPARK_Mode`` aspect can be used in the following places in the code: